elainetynan/funddata-assessment/README.md

 # funddata-assessment

+06/12/2022
+Completed the notebook, videos and exercise on Cleansing.

 01/12/2022
 I forgot to update this and push to git hub the end of last week Completed Outliers (Box Plots, LaTex, Best Fit, etc) videos, notes and Exercises.